 Although the latest Transformers film isn’t due to come out until next summer, the filming has recently taken place in various parts of North East England.
 Along with Newcastle city centre and Alnwick, the coastal location of Bamburgh was also used as a backdrop for the Steven Spielberg produced movie.

-As well as its beautiful beach, Bamburgh is well-known for the iconic Bamburgh castle that sits high above the coastline, with amazing views of the sea.
-Although the castle that stands today was built by the famous first Lord Armstrong in the late Victorian era, there has been settlements on the site since prehistoric times.
-This has resulted in the area being one of the most important Anglo Saxon archaeological sites in the world, and many exciting things have been discovered over the years, such as a wooden paddle and prehistoric pottery.
+As well as its beautiful beach, Bamburgh is well-known for the iconic Bamburgh Castle that sits high above the coastline, with amazing views of the sea.
+Although the castle that stands today was built by the famous first Lord Armstrong in the late Victorian era, there have been settlements on the site since prehistoric times.
+This has resulted in the area being one of the most important Anglo Saxon archaeological sites in the world and many exciting things have been discovered over the years, such as a wooden paddle and prehistoric pottery.

 Have you visited any other famous film locations in the UK?
 If so, we’d love to hear them on our Twitter page.